On Some Bounds on the Perturbation of Invariant Subspaces of Normal Matrices with Application to a Graph Connection Problem: Preliminaries

 \subsection{Some Results Involving Set Distances}

-For the purpose of this paper and for simplicity, we consider only closed subsets of metric spaces in the following lemmas, although all these results can potentially be generalized for subsets that are open or/and closed in the metric space.
+\corrected{In this section we provide some geometry results that will be used in Section~\ref{sec:well-clusterted-spectrum} for computing the upper bounds on the perturbation of invariant subspaces in terms of the spectrum of the unperturbed matrix only.} For the purpose of this paper and for simplicity, we consider only closed subsets of metric spaces in the following lemmas, although all these results can potentially be generalized for subsets that are open or/and closed in the metric space.

 \begin{definition} Given closed subsets, $A,B$, of a metric space, $(\Psi,d)$, we define \begin{enumerate} \item \emph{Separation between the sets:} \item \emph{Hausdorff distance between the sets:} \item \emph{Diameter of a set:} \end{enumerate} \end{definition}